Wajid Ali Shah: Exile years

 After losing the kingdom, the King first went to Kanpur and then progressed to Calcutta in a steamer accompanied by his close relatives and large entourage comprising musicians, nautch girls, cooks and animals from his menagerie and came ashore at Bichali Ghat near Metiabruz, Calcutta on 13 May 1856.

 He had made up his mind to go and plead his case to Queen Victoria because of his firm belief in the British sense of justice.
-However, his physicians did not think his health would permit such a long voyage and it was his mother, brother and heir apparent who left for England.
+However, after the journey to Calcutta, he decided against the long voyage for health reasons, and it was his mother Malika Kishwar Taj Ara Begum, his brother Mirza Sikander Hashmat, and his eldest son and heir apparent who left for England.
 A year later when the Indian Rebellion of 1857 spread to Lucknow and rebelling sepoys installed one of his sons to the throne of Awadh, Wajid Ali Shah was imprisoned in Fort William by the British along with his Prime Minister, due to apprehensions that he would become a rallying figure for the sepoys.

 HEA Cotton wrote that on Panic Sunday (14 June 1857), there was widespread apprehension among the European inhabitants of Kolkata because he had "one, two, three thousand" (no one knew) armed men under him.
 The suppression of the Indian Rebellion by the British Army dashed all his hopes of returning to Lucknow.
 After his release from Fort William, he was allotted a building called BNR House in Garden Reach near the headquarter of South Eastern Railway, Calcutta.
 In those days, it is said, it was called Parikhana.

 However, heartbroken after leaving Lucknow, he had carried his dear city in his heart and proceeded to carve out a miniature of Lucknow in Metiabruz.
 In his exile in Metiabruz, he tried to keep the sweet memories of his Lucknow era alive by recreating the musical environments of his Kaisarbagh Baradari.
 The banished king had been "given" a number of fine houses with vast grounds stretching along the banks of the river Hooghly three to four miles south of Kolkata.
 Because of the presence there of an earthen dome (or raised platform), people would refer to it as Matiya Burj.
 The king spent lavishly out of his income of 12 lakhs (or, 1.2 million) rupees per annum and before long a "second Lucknow" arose in this area.